 Do you think it's ok to download music illegally?

 - Musicians and singers are rich.
 Why should we give them more money? - most aren't rich.
 Many musicians only make enough money to get by.
 For the few that are rich, they've still created a product.
 If we want it, it's only right to pay for it.
 I'm sure my doctor is quite well off.
 I don't expect her to provide free treatment simply because she is.
 She wouldn't be well off for very long if she did.
 Those rich singers are also employers.
 Many ordinary people are dependent on them for their jobs.

 - Rich executives make most of the money anyway - while this is true, it's actually true in every business.
 When you buy a shirt, executives take a nice cut from the profit.
 The people who get hurt the most aren't the rich.
 By some estimates, illegal downloads have cost more than 70,000 people's jobs.
 I'm sure many others are making smaller salaries.
 A lot of people are needed to make music from singers, musicians, producers and sound engineers to secretaries, marketing staff and janitors.
 Everyone needs to get paid.

 - Everyone should become an indie artist and sell directly to the public rather than dealing with labels - many singers are doing this and making money.
 But if they produce CDs or digital content, it can still be stolen.
 I don't see how this solves the problem

 - It's ok because singers make most of their money off touring anyway - many record labels will only fund a tour if they are making enough money from a singer through music sales because the investment to get a tour off the ground can be so high.
-So, a singer may actually have to sell CDs and downloads first to be able to tour.
-Illegal downloading may also be driving up concert ticket prices as singers and bands become more dependent on touring to make a living
+So, a singer may actually have to sell CDs and mp3's, or get millions of streams, to be able to tour.
+Illegal downloading may also be driving up concert ticket prices as labels, singers and bands become more dependent on touring to make money

 The High Cost of Getting Caught